zellij-org/zellij/README.md

 Zellij includes a [layout system](https://zellij.dev/documentation/layouts.html), and a [plugin system](https://zellij.dev/documentation/plugins.html) allowing one to create plugins in any language that compiles to WebAssembly.

+You can get started by [installing](https://zellij.dev/documentation/installation.html) Zellij and reading the [overview](https://zellij.dev/documentation/overview.html).

 For more details about our future plans, read about upcoming features in our [roadmap](#roadmap).

 Zellij was initially called "Mosaic".